varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default the CLI interface is protected with a simple, yet strong "Pre Shared Key" authentication method, which do not provide secrecy (ie: The CLI commands and responses are not encrypted).
+By default the CLI interface is protected with a simple, yet powerful "Pre Shared Key" authentication method, but it does not provide secrecy (ie: The CLI commands and responses are not encrypted).

-..
-XXX:Encryption instead of secrecy? benc

 The way -S/PSK works is really simple:  During startup a file is created with a random content and the file is only accessible to